-Whether or not a control panel user can access the People section or view a particular profile is determined by his permission set.
+Whether or not a control panel user can access the People section or view a particular profile is determined by their permission set.
 There are three options:

 - Allow a control panel user to see every profile in the People section with the permission People: Everyone.

 - Allow a control panel user to see profiles assigned to him with the permission People: Assigned.
-A control panel user can be assigned oversight of a path step or path, which will give him access to the profile until the step or path is completed.
-He can also be assigned as a point person, which will give him access to the profile until point person assignment is changed.
+A control panel user can be assigned oversight of a path step or path, which will give them access to the profile until the step or path is completed.
+They can also be assigned as a point person, which will give them access to the profile until point person assignment is changed.

 - Do not allow a control panel user to see any profiles in the People section with the permission People: None.

-In list view, the action button allows you to add everyone to a list or remove everyone from a list.
+In list view, the Actions button allows you to add everyone to a list or remove everyone from a list.

 Elements of a profile

-Right under Julie's name is her background note.
-This is an internal summary of who the person is and how he relates to your organization.
-You can edit the background note by clicking the edit icon.
+Right under Joseph's name is her background note.
+This is an internal summary of who the person is and how they relate to your organization.
+You can edit the background note by clicking the pencil icon.
 Background notes can be searched, so you can find everyone whose profile contains a particular word or phrase.
 Background notes can also be imported.
 If you update the background note, the previous information will not be saved in the profile; but you can add the information as a note from the dashboard.